Tartiflettus/VN_project/README.md

 Current state of the project:
 - Compiles without problem on windows platform, but doesn't work at all.
 A use of gdb tells us that the program is starting, but no other messages are displayed.
-- todo : background handlers, managing many Editors to make a complete scenario in one session.
+- todo : background handlers, save functions, displayers in the edit mode.
-- current work : ChoiceSelector, Button.
+- current work : Button.
 - A work around signals and slots like in Qt may be useful.